dingo/api-docs/Rate-Limiting.md

 ### Custom Throttles

 You may need a custom throttle for more complex scenarios where you need to meet a couple of conditions in order for the throttle to be applied.
-A throttle must implement the `Dingo\Api\Http\RateLimit\ThrottleInterface`, however, an abstract class does exists to quickly get started.
+A throttle must implement the `Dingo\Api\Contract\Http\RateLimit\Throttle`, however, an abstract class does exists to quickly get started.
 Each of the predefined throttles extends this abstract class.

+All a throttle does is attempt to match a given condition.
+The throttle should return `true` or `false` depending on whether or not it matches the condition.
+As an example you might want to match that an authenticated user belongs to a given group.

 ```php
 use Illuminate\Container\Container;